blabel3/Magnezone/README.md

 #### Moderator

 * `purge` - Deletes messages from the channel it's called in.
+* `mute` - Mutes a user with a role (not just muting them in Voice Chat)
+* `unmute` - Removes the mute role from them, letting them speak.
 * `kick` - Kicks a user from the server.
 * `ban` - Bans a user from the server.